Kristro/Kristro/README.md

-## Hi there 👋 I'm Christophe a junior Frontend developer
+## Hi there 👋 I'm Christophe a Frontend developer currently working on my tech skill.

 ### Here are my tech stack :arrow_down: